-De 2021 December 31, 2020
+De 2022 December 31, 2021

-Notes receivable \$ - 99

-Accounts receivable 82,976 337,650
+Accounts receivable \$ 173,565 82,976

 Less: Loss allowance

-\$ 82,976 337,749
+\$ 173,565 82,976

 The Group applies the simplified approach to provide for its expected credit losses, i.e. the use of lifetime expected loss provision for all receivables, as well as incorporated forward looking information, including the reasonable prediction of historical credit loss experience and future economic situation (macroeconomic and relevant industry information).
 The loss allowance provision was determined as follows: